Backtracking Decision Trees: Solving 'Combination Sum'

 - stop because the remaining sum is gone or impossible

-That makes it a cleaner companion piece.
-The recursion is still real, but the shape of the decision tree is calmer.
+That makes it a cleaner backtracking example.
+The recursion is still real, but the decision tree is easier to visualise.

 What the Problem is Really Asking